 Welcome to our new wine list.
 We have introduced several exciting new wines, confirming our list as, we hope, the finest and most wide-ranging selection in Orkney.
 Wine lovers are particularly encouraged to examine our Cellar Selection, towards the end of the list.
 All bottles are 750ml, unless otherwise stated.
 House wines are available by the 175ml and 125ml glass.

-Just off-dry, this zesty, flavoursome Sauvignon comes from Chile’s Central Valley, where cool vineyard sites ensure crisp, clean flavours.
-A fine match for seafood, cold meat, and salad, but is also a perfect wine to sip by itself.
+Dry and refreshing, this zesty, flavoursome Sauvignon comes from Chile’s Central Valley, where cool vineyard sites ensure crisp, clean flavours.
+A fine match for seafood, cold meat, and salad, but also a perfect wine to sip by itself.

-Made near Milan in the North of Italy from Pinot Grigio grapes, this is a lovely salmon pink wine with attractive berry aromas.
-Light, dry and refreshing, it will match fish and salad, or make perfect pink drinking by the glass
+From Gascony, south of Bordeaux, this is a perfectly delicious rosé.
+Light, dry and refreshing, it will match fish and salad, or make perfect pink drinking by itself.

 CHAMPAGNE & SPARKLING WINE